Mr-Aviation/DSAI3202-Winter25-Sec-3/README.md

-# Lab1-Part2
-This is Lab1-Part2/ Readme File.
+# This repo is for purpose of DSAI3202 Labs

-Welcome to Bakchodi !
+Welcome to Assassination!

-CHANGE!